-Hormone replacement therapy is available in multiple sources, whether through taking tablets, applying oestrogen gels, using a patch that sticks on the skin, or considering an implant.
+Hormone replacement therapy is available in multiple formats, such as taking tablets, applying oestrogen gels, using a patch that sticks on the skin, or considering an implant.

 Benefits and Side Effects

-Studies showed that women were able to control their menopausal symptoms and achieve a quality wellbeing of life with the help of HRT.
-It proves to be an excellent aid in reducing the risk of developing osteoporosis as well as cancer of the rectum and colon.
+Studies showed that women were able to control their menopausal symptoms and achieve a higher quality of well-being with the help of HRT.
+It has proven to be an excellent aid in reducing the risk of developing osteoporosis, as well as cancer of the rectum and colon.

-On the negative side, a combined hormone replacement therapy faintly increases the risk of developing stroke, womb cancer, breast cancer, ovarian cancer, and even pulmonary embolism and deep vein thrombosis.
-Most experts agree that if used on a short-term basis, (let’s say no more than 5 years) the benefits of HRT outweigh the risks.
+On the negative side, a combined hormone replacement therapy may faintly increase the risk of developing stroke, womb cancer, breast cancer, ovarian cancer, and possibly pulmonary embolism or deep vein thrombosis.
+Most experts agree that if used on a short-term basis (for example, no more than 5 years), the benefits of HRT outweigh the risks.

 Who Should Use it?

-Women with moderate to severe menopausal symptoms can rely on hormone therapy to release ‘unwanted’ feelings.
+Women with moderate to severe menopausal symptoms can rely on hormone therapy to release those “unwanted” feelings.
 Those with a family history of osteoporosis are also a good candidate for this treatment.

 Who Should NOT Use it?

-If you have a history of blood clots, liver disease, breast cancer, womb cancer, ovarian cancer, heart disease or stroke, untreated high blood pressure, or have no menopausal symptoms, you are not recommended to take the therapy.
+If you have a history of blood clots, liver disease, breast cancer, womb cancer, ovarian cancer, heart disease or stroke, untreated high blood pressure, or are free from menopausal symptoms, you are not recommended to take the therapy.
 Pregnant women are also excused for taking HRT.
 Hormone therapy may not be needed if you started menopause after age 45 and are not bothered by menopausal symptoms.

 So, Is Hormone Replacement Therapy Right For You?

 Hormone therapy is not all bad or all good.
-There are benefits and risks involved upon application.
-Hence, it is important not to attempt to make a decision solely on your own.
-Your best option is to talk to a doctor concerning strategies to minimize the risk of conditions like heart disease and osteoporosis.
+As with any medical treatment, there are benefits and risks.
+Hence, it is important not to attempt to make this decision solely on your own.
+Your best option is to talk to a doctor concerning strategies that minimize the risk of conditions like heart disease and osteoporosis.

-Contact Dr. Ubani and discuss about your health risks and individual symptoms.
-Your doctor will suggest choices based on how severe your medical history and symptoms are.
-She will guide you throughout the process to get the type of relief you essentially need.
+Contact Dr. Ubani to discuss your individual needs.
+The doctor will suggest choices based on your own medical history and symptoms.
+She will guide you throughout the process to get the type of relief that works best for you.